vedikaa06/Web-scraping/README.md

 # 📝 Quotes Scraper & Visualizer

-A Python-based web scraper for [https://quotes.toscrape.com](https://quotes.toscrape.com) that extracts quotes, authors, and tags — then presents them visually in a clean, styled HTML page using static HTML and CSS.
+A Python-based web scraper for [https://quotes.toscrape.com](https://quotes.toscrape.com) that extracts quotes, authors, and tags — then presents them visually in a clean, styled HTML page using static HTML.

 ---